At compile time, we sometimes need to conditionally compile code based on

 #ifdef can be used interchangeably.

-When writing preprocessor conditionals, you can either whitelist all platforms where a given feature is available, or blacklist all platforms where a given feature is missing.
+When writing preprocessor conditionals, you can either opt into use of a feature by explicitly listing all platforms where a given feature is available, or opt out by explicitly listing all platforms where a given feature is missing or broken.
 Either option has pros and cons:

-When choosing a whitelist or blacklist approach, think about what is likely to happen when a new platform is added and which approach is easier to maintain the invariant of your module.
+When choosing a opt-in or opt-out approach, think about what is likely to happen when a new platform is added and which approach is easier to maintain the invariant of your module.

-If you are relying on a low-level OS feature for better functionality (more logging, better debugging context), you probably want to white-list the operating systems that claim to support this feature.
+If you are relying on a low-level OS feature for better functionality (more logging, better debugging context), you probably want to allow-list the operating systems that claim to support this feature.
 When a new OS is added, you can assume the feature is missing, and your module will continue to work with minimum functionality.
-If desired, a developer can decide to opt-in by extending the whitelist.
+If desired, a developer can decide to opt-in by extending the allow-list.